Sam359-debug/delta-demo/README.md

 # delta-demo
-this is just a demo repo
+this is just a demo repo.